How AI Will Break Capitalism

 These four AI outcomes pose a real threat to capitalism:

-• Disrupting supply and demand further
+• Break supply and demand.

 While capitalism has proven to be a resilient (and facilitating) system throughout the Industrial Revolution, there is nothing to suggest that it cannot survive the AI revolution through adaptation.